-Many years ago, there were two dinosaurs, expecting to become mummy dinosaurs.
+Many years ago, there were two dinosaurs, expecting to become mummy mummies.
 As expected, they both were very happy and very excited.

-You would expect that the big bellied mummy dinosaur would lay a very large egg, while the small bellied one would lay a tiny egg, but this is not what happened.
+You would expect that the big bellied dinosaur would lay a very large egg, while the small bellied one would lay a tiny egg, but this is not what happened.

 You would expect that a big baby dinosaur would hatch from the large egg and a small baby dinosaur would hatch from the tiny one, but this is not what happened.

-You would expect that the tiny dinosaur would have a tiny soft roar, while the big dinosaur would have a big scary roar, but this is not what happened.
+You would expect that the tiny dinosaur would have a tiny soft squicky roar, while the big dinosaur would have a big scary/ feersom roar, but this is not what happened.

-You would expect that the big dinosaur would be brave and confident, while the small one would be fearful and shy, but this is not what happened.
+You would expect that the big baby dinosaur would be brave and confident, while the small one would be fearful and shy, but this is not what happened.

 You would expect that the big dinosaur would eat lots of food while the little one would settle for small bites, but this is not what happened.